alxp1982/ZMQ2MQTT/README.md

 In a nutshell, it acts as a transparent Pub\Sub proxy with messages being also forwarder to MQTT.

 The service provider 2 ZMQ endpoints:
-    - Frontend (Sub) - this is where publishers can connect to
+- Frontend (Sub): this is where publishers can connect to
-    - Backend (Pub) - this is where subscribers can connect to
+- Backend (Pub): this is where subscribers can connect to

 ![Architecture](assets/ZMQ2MQTT.png)